notomo/wsxhub/README.md

 wsxhub is a websocket server and client for using from other tools.
 **This is in development.**

-## Command
-- wsxhubd
-    - a websocket server daemon
-- wsxhub
-    - a client command for requesting to wsxhubd
-    - input request from the command option
-    - output responses to stdout
-    - filter the received json by --key, --filter options

 ## Install
 ```
 go get -u github.com/notomo/wsxhub/...